-From the freshness of an all white tablescape to a pretty pastel setting or fun bunny-filled brunch …
+From the freshness of an all-white tablescape to a pretty pastel setting or fun bunny-filled brunch …

 Helen Turkington | Helen Turkington Design

 Easter in our house is all about family, good food and tradition.
 It’s one of my favourite times of year as it heralds the promise of warmer weather and longer days.
 It’s a new season of freshness and lightness that inspires – just as I’m ready to transition my wardrobe, it’s the same for décor.
 Easter brunch is a noisy family affair and while much less formal than Christmas, for example, I still make a real effort with my table.
 This time, I love layers of different textured linens with a washed-out, softer feel.
 I am a “traditionalist with a twist” and love whimsical bunnies and spring pastels, so linen placemats and napkins are a must for me, which I accent with ornaments and fresh flowers.
 If you don’t want to feel too themed, gingham is always good for an informal yet timeless look.
 I always serve a roast leg of lamb, rubbed with garlic and rosemary.
 To start, there’ll be devilled eggs, and pea and ricotta crostini, just light enough to leave room for the main course.
 And for afters?
-A lemon tart, pavlovas piled high with berries, and a few chocolate nest buns for the young ones.
+A lemon tart, pavlova piled high with berries and a few chocolate nest buns for the young ones.
 It’s not fancy, it’s a meal shared with the people I love most.
 That’s Easter to me. @helenturkingtondesign

 Francis Brennan | Dunnes Stores

 Setting a table is a wonderfully creative expression of your affection to those who will gather around it.
 I believe Easter settings should be simple and relaxed, a celebration of spring and chocolate.
 Selecting the right colour palette is always the first step.
 I love the freshness of white with seasonal pops of colour from flowers, moss and brightly coloured eggs.
 Table linens provide the perfect foundation: from tablecloths to runners and napkins, these are essential to make your table special.
 The centrepiece serves as the focal point; use daffodils or tulips for colour.
-For me, Easter is not complete without playful décor and some mini eggs. @francisbrennan4375
+For me, it’s not complete without playful décor and some mini eggs. @francisbrennan4375

 The colour palette for this year’s Easter collection is inspired by the natural beauty of spring: soft pastel tones from blush pinks to cool mints and blues.
-Our Elizabeth and Emily block printed linens that can be mixed and matched have been very popular, as have accessories such as the oversized wicker bunnies, large topiary eggs, and coloured plates and glassware.
+Our Elizabeth and Emily block printed linens that can be mixed and matched are always very popular, as are accessories such as the oversized wicker bunnies, large topiary eggs, and coloured plates and glassware.
 Fresh flowers are a must; I love pops of yellow at this time of year.
 Easter in our house is a less formal family event, so the table reflects this with fun pieces for all ages, from gorgeous crackers to little chocolate eggs.
 I’m planning a traditional late lunch with a leg of lamb, rosemary roast potatoes and lots of mint sauce. @lnh_edit

 Tara O’Connor | The Designed Table